 Polytechnic College (1891) published the first volume of its yearbook, the Panther City Parrot, in 1906.
-The title of the yearbook, of course, evoked the panther legend of Fort Worth and played on the similarity of the college’s name to the “Polly” name often given to parrots.
+The title of the yearbook, of course, did double duty, evoking the panther legend of Fort Worth and playing on the similarity of the college’s name to the “Polly” name often given to parrots.
 (Polytechnic College would become Texas Woman’s College in 1914, Texas Wesleyan College in 1935, and Texas Wesleyan University in 1989.)

 These 1906 students had read about the Galveston hurricane in 1900 and the death of Queen Victoria in 1901.

 The year 1906 brought passage of the federal Pure Food and Drug Act, which was designed to regulate, among other consumer products, patent medicines.

 What about money in 1906?
 How far, for example, would a penny go?
 Pretty far.
 A penny would go further than a quarter goes today.
 And when those Polytechnic College students of 113 years ago spent a penny, it was the Indian head one-cent piece, first minted in 1859—before the Civil War.

 Not until 1909, when many of those Polytechnic College students had graduated, would they spend what is so familiar to us today: a Lincoln penny, designed by Lithuania-born Victor David Brenner (see “V.D.B.” at bottom of reverse side).
 The new penny would first be minted on the centenary of Lincoln’s birth and would replace the Indian head penny.